Red Lake Projects, Ontario

 All of the intercepted zones of gold mineralization lie within a large (1000+ metres by 150+ metres) envelope of quartz-sericite-chlorite alteration, which appears to be controlled by a district-scale, W--NW trending D2 deformation zone.
 The strike length of the altered system has not been limited by the 2005 drill programs.
 The Company is encouraged with the results of the 2005 Phase I & II drill programs on the south portion of its McKenzie Island property.

-Three holes were completed in a 2006 winter drill program on the eastern portion of the McKenzie Island property adjacent to Goldcorp's Gold Eagle Mines property, where a significant angular unconformity has been projected.
+Three holes were completed in a 2006 winter drill program on the eastern portion of the McKenzie Island property adjacent to Goldcorp's Bruce Channel property, where a significant angular unconformity has been projected.
 This unconformity appears to exert a strong regional influence on gold deposition, including past gold produced from the McKenzie Red Lake Gold Mine and the Gold Eagle Mine east of Cypress' property.
 The geologic corridor flanking this known unconformity is considered to be very prospective for gold deposition in the Red Lake gold camp.

 Cypress Development remains convinced that there continues to be significant potential for the development of gold deposits on its McKenzie Island property.